 A security breach or other security incident, or the perception any such event has occurred, could require a substantial level of financial resources to address and otherwise respond to, may be difficult to identify or address in a timely manner, and could result in claims, investigations, inquiries, and other proceedings or actions by private parties or governmental entities that may divert management's attention and require the expenditure of significant time and resources, and which may cause us to incur substantial fines, penalties, or other liability and related legal and other costs.
+Cybersecurity risks pose a particularly significant risk to our business given our focus on providing internet security software and secure communications technology.
 Any actual or perceived security breach or other security incident may also harm our reputation, result in a loss of customers, and make it more difficult or impossible for us to successfully market to others.
 Any of the foregoing matters could harm our business, operating results and financial condition.

-Our products are subject to governmental export and import controls that could subject us to liability or impair our ability to compete in international markets.
+Our products are subject to governmental export and import controls that could subject us to liability or impair our ability to compete in international markets